 This term refers to damage to a nerve outside the spinal cord and the brain.
 It often strikes without warning and causes severe pain.
 Additionally, it can occur in any area of the body, such as:

 With the help of the diabetes care specialists at Neuropathy Treatment Clinic of Oklahoma, you can manage your condition effectively and help prevent diabetic neuropathy from getting worse.

-Our medical staff take a patient-centered, multifaceted approach to treating diabetic neuropathy.
+Our medical staff takes a patient-centered, multifaceted approach to treating the symptoms related to diabetic neuropathy.
 They may recommend increasing your physical activity, physical therapy focused on restoring balance, and techniques for improving your diabetes control.

 To address the pain and nerve dysfunction associated with neuropathy, our team often recommends combined electrochemical therapy (CET).
 This highly effective treatment uses a Pharmaceutical Grade Nutrient Blend and gentle electrical signals applied to the affected region to significantly reduce symptoms in 87% of patients who undergo the therapy.

-Our clinic delivers quality diabetes care, utilizing CET as a treatment for patients with diabetic neuropathy.
-Dr. D’Souza, our board-certified neurologist, uses a FDA approved electric stimulatory system, combined with local anesthetics, to provide relief from neuropathy pain.
+Our clinic delivers quality diabetes care, utilizing CET as a treatment for patients with symptoms from diabetic neuropathy.
+Dr. D’Souza, our board-certified neurologist, uses a FDA approved electric stimulation system, combined with local anesthetics, to provide relief from chronic pain.

 You can expect only the finest care from our clinic.
-During your initial appointment, we take a full medical history and assign a neuropathy score.
-We will review the lab test results and provide you with an overview of our treatment plan, and answer any questions you may have about CET.
+During your initial appointment we will take a full medical history, review the lab test results and provide you with an overview of our treatment plan, and answer any questions you may have about CET.
 If you qualify as a candidate for our program, our diabetes care specialists will customize a treatment plan based on the extent of the nerve damage in your body and your level of pain.